Updated At: Apr 8, 2026

 How Does Pricing Compare?

 Both platforms offer competitive starting prices, but the gap widens fast when you need full-feature access.
-Pin starts at $100/mo with a free tier (no credit card required).
-Juicebox starts at $99/seat/mo but locks ATS integrations and advanced collaboration behind a custom-priced Business plan.
+Pin starts at $100/seat/mo with a free tier (no credit card required).
+Juicebox recently hiked its lowest plan to $139/seat/mo and locks ATS integrations and advanced collaboration behind a custom-priced Business plan.
 Organizations spend an average of $5,475 per nonexecutive hire, according to SHRM's 2025 Recruiting Benchmarking Report - so tool pricing only matters relative to the hiring cost it offsets.

 Pin Pricing

-All paid plans include a 3-month minimum commitment.
+All paid plans offer month-to-month billing, with discounts on annual contracts.
 Contact credits cost extra: 2 credits per email address, 4 per phone number, with 500-credit packs available at $50.

 Juicebox Pricing

-The bigger concern is the ATS integration lock.
+The ATS integration lock remains the biggest concern.
 If your team uses Greenhouse, Lever, Workday, or any other ATS (and most teams do), Juicebox requires the Business plan to connect.
-That plan requires contacting sales, which typically means enterprise-level pricing.
-Pin includes ATS integrations on all paid plans starting at $100/mo.
+That plan requires contacting sales, which typically means enterprise-level pricing on top of the already-increased base.
+Pin includes ATS integrations on all paid plans starting at $100/seat/mo.

-There's also a hidden cost worth noting.
-Juicebox's credit model means heavy users burn through their monthly allotment mid-cycle.
-On the Growth plan ($129/mo), 750 credits sounds generous - but each candidate contact consumes credits, and recruiters managing 10+ open roles can exhaust their balance in two weeks.
+There's also the credit consumption issue.
+Juicebox's Starter plan includes 250 credits, and each candidate contact consumes credits.
+Recruiters managing 10+ open roles can exhaust their balance in two weeks.
 Additional credits require an upgrade or an enterprise conversation.
 Pin's contact credits (2 per email, 4 per phone, with 500-credit packs at $50) are add-on purchases you can make at any time without changing plans.

 For teams comparing these tools against the full market of AI recruiting tools, Pin's transparent pricing makes ROI calculations possible before you've talked to a single sales rep.